Jolly Rancher Remix: Development and opening

 During its planning stages, Hersheypark officials wanted an attraction that was both thrilling and would fit a small space within the park.
 They were also seeking to increase public interest in Hersheypark.
-Park officials had discussions with officials form Knott's Berry Farm about their Boomerang model roller coaster, aptly named Boomerang.
+Park officials had discussions with officials from Knott's Berry Farm about their Boomerang model roller coaster, aptly named Boomerang.
 After executives rode a similar Boomerang model in Wildwood, New Jersey, Frank Shearer, then vice president of sports and entertainment for Herco Inc., had stated the roller coaster model would be a great fit for the park.
 Surveys conducted over the course of two years before opening indicated guests were interested in a new roller coaster.

 The park submitted plans to the zoning board of Derry Township, Pennsylvania, in 1990 to build a 125 ft roller coaster in a 40 ft height-limited commercial district.
 Jeff Budgeon, then a park engineer at Hersheypark, had spoken to the board in September about the attraction and its safety reputation.
 The roller coaster was discussed as being a Boomerang model from Vekoma, the manufacturer having built twenty at the time, all operating without incident.
 The roller coaster was planned to be located in the Pioneer Frontier section.
 The attraction would be the largest thrill ride constructed at the park since the 1977 addition of steel roller coaster SooperDooperLooper and the only Boomerang model in Pennsylvania.
 To be named Sidewinder, a formal announcement would be held once the plans were approved.

 Construction began in September 1990 for the attraction.
 The first track pieces arrived at Hersheypark in January 1991, expecting to open with the park for the season beginning in May.
 The park formally announced Sidewinder in the same month as a 105 ft structure that would traverse riders forwards and backwards through a combination of inversions.
 The park disclosed the completion of the roller coaster structure in March, with the station and operating system in construction.
 Construction on the entirety of the roller coaster finished in April, with landscaping and testing to be completed.
 A charity event was to be held in the days preceding the roller coaster's official opening by local high school students for the Muscular Dystrophy Association.
 A preview for the roller coaster was hosted by the park on May 2, and the ride officially opened to the public on May 11, during the park's 85th operating season.